Ponker231/Ponker231/README.md

 - 👋 Hi, I’m @Ponker231
-- 👀 I’m interested in
+- 👀 I’m interested i
 - 🌱 I’m currently learning .dfd
 - 💞️ I’m looking to collaborate on .
 - 📫 How to reach me